 To put these platforms in perspective, it is useful to understand where users being exposed to each are in terms of a sales funnel.
 The sales funnel ranks users based on their intent to purchase, with the top of the funnel representing the least intent and the bottom the highest intent to purchase.

 Users who choose to browse products on Google’s Shopping tab which presents listings of like products, are also showing a higher intent to purchase.
 Clicking Shopping’s “Buy on Google” filter would be an even stronger signal.
-These products are from merchants participating in the Google Actions program and users may purchase these directly through Google’s universal shopping cart with instant checkout.
+These products are from merchants participating in the Buy on Google program and users may purchase these directly through Google’s universal shopping cart with instant checkout.

 Although purchases will occur at any point in the funnel, understanding the purchase funnel and how these three platforms address the range of users in the purchase funnel will help you understand how each may fit your needs.